microsoft/genaiscript/docs/src/content/docs/reference/scripts/annotations.md

 ## Static Analysis Results Interchange Format (SARIF)

-GenAIScript will convert those into SARIF files that can be uploaded to GitHub Actions as security reports, similarly to CodeQL reports.
+GenAIScript will convert those into SARIF files that can be uploaded as [security reports](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning), similarly to CodeQL reports.

 The [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer)
 extension can be used to visualize the reports.